-In addition to providing high-resolution imagery from the surface, Beresheet will measure the magnetic field at its landing site in Mare Serenitatis, which has magnetic anomalies detected by Kaguya, Lunar Prospector, and Luna 21 mission.
+In addition to providing high-resolution imagery from the surface, Beresheet would have measured the magnetic field at its landing site in Mare Serenitatis, which has magnetic anomalies detected by Kaguya, Lunar Prospector, and the Luna 21 mission.
 Understanding the Moon's magnetism teaches us about its history.
 While Earth has a global magnetic field caused by the continued churning of liquid metal near the core, the Moon does not.
 But 3.6 billion years ago, the Moon had a magnetic field just as strong as Earth's.

 When new-forming rocks solidify from their melted states, they lock in traces of the ambient magnetic field at the time.
 By looking at the ages of different regions and the strength of the magnetic field embedded in rocks, scientists can piece together the Moon’s history.

 7 October 2015: SpaceIL announces launch contract with Spaceflight and SpaceX, second half of 2017